 No license tax shall be required under this section for any itinerant merchant participating in an event, not to exceed 10 consecutive days in length, conducted by a nonprofit organization, when the purpose of such event is in furtherance of the nonprofit nature of such organization, and the sale of any goods, wares or merchandise is merely ancillary to such event and not the primary purpose therefor, and any such itinerant merchant shall have registered with and been approved by such nonprofit organization.
 The provisions of this Subsection E do not create any exemption from the provisions of this Code regarding the meals tax or from the provisions of the Code of Virginia regarding the sales and use tax.

-Notwithstanding Subsections A through D of this section, each person who shall engage in or transact any business in this County for the sale of goods, wares and merchandise at a festival, as that term is defined in § 86-2 of this Code, or at any other prearranged event at a single location, whether indoors or outdoors, of more than 100 individuals shall pay for such privilege a license tax of $30 per festival or event, which license shall not be prorated or transferable, and any such person shall have registered with and been approved by the person conducting the festival or event.
-No license shall be required under this subsection for i) vendors at flea markets under § 155-112 of this Code, who are to be licensed under that section, or ii) vendors who have otherwise obtained or are otherwise required to obtain a license pursuant to § 155-73 of this Code.
+Notwithstanding Subsections A through D of this section, each person who shall engage in or transact any business in this County for the sale of goods, wares and merchandise at a festival, as that term is defined in § 86-2 of this Code, or at any other prearranged event at a single location, whether indoors or outdoors, of more than 100 individuals, shall pay for such privilege a license tax of $30 per festival or event, which license shall not be prorated or transferable, and any such person shall have registered with and been approved by the person conducting the festival or event.
+No license shall be required under this subsection for i) vendors at flea markets under § 155-112 of this Code, who are to be licensed under that section, or ii) vendors who have otherwise obtained or are otherwise required to obtain a license pursuant to § 155-73 of this Code or pursuant to the laws or ordinances of any incorporated town located in Frederick County.
 The provisions of this Subsection F do not create any exemption from the provisions of this Code regarding the meals tax or from the provisions of the Code of Virginia regarding the sales and use tax.